 About the Department

-One of four departments in the College of Engineering and Computer Science, the Department of Mechanical Engineering offers accredited and nationally ranked undergraduate and graduate degrees in Mechanical Engineering, Bioengineering, Automotive Systems Engineering, and Materials Science and Engineering.
+The Department of Mechanical Engineering offers accredited and nationally ranked undergraduate and graduate degrees in Mechanical Engineering, Bioengineering, Automotive and Mobility Systems Engineering, and Materials Science and Engineering.
 Our curriculum offers comprehensive and rigorous education rich in design, research, and interdisciplinary opportunities leading to successful careers in industry, government, higher education, and non-profit organizations both in southeast Michigan and worldwide.

 Mechanical engineering is one of the oldest engineering fields.
 It is also one of the broadest in scope, for it is not restricted to any particular technology or particular type of devices.
 Mechanical engineers understand the basic principles of statics and dynamics, thermodynamics, heat transfer and fluid flows, control, instrumentation, and other areas, and know how to use these principles to design and manufacture technical systems.

 The field is continuously evolving with new technologies bringing new challenges, new knowledge, and new job opportunities.
-One example is the automobile.
-The automotive industry has always employed many mechanical engineers, but the work they do and the problems they solve now are completely different than what they were fifty or even twenty years ago.
-Another example is new methods of energy generation.
-Neither wind, nor solar, nor biomass energy would be possible without mechanical engineers.
+One example is the automotive industry, which has always employed many mechanical engineers.
+The work they do and the problems they solve now are completely different than what they were fifty or even twenty years ago.
+Another example is the sustainable energy generation.
+Neither wind nor solar energy would be possible without mechanical engineers.

 Bioengineering is a cross-disciplinary field, in which methods of various areas of engineering are applied to solve problems in medicine, biology, health care, and, in general, to improve the quality of human life.
 The expertise of a bioengineer combines knowledge of engineering principles with the understanding of living systems.